JaagaSustain/jaagasustain.github.io/pages/ip.md

 Having achieved 12km range at 868MHz we are beginning to explore other applications in long range, safe communications especially in oil and gas.
 [Get in touch](/contact/) for a demo or for further consultation.

-## Ultra-miniature RFID
-How do you track the pollination patterns of honeybees?
-Traditional methods include radar techniques that can reliably track only one bee at a time.
-We are designing an RFID system that weighs <100mg and can be mounted on an insect that weighs less than 500mg.
-This will allow us to track thousands of bees simultaneously.

-This work (in progress), based on a request from a UK based agri-research organisation, builds on our success with livestock RFID systems but goes well beyond what is possible with off-the-shelf RFID solutions.